AbhishekSharma-86/meta-college/README.md

 This is a Integrated information platform for information about Indian Universities.

 #### In order to run this application download it on your local system and you also need to have Node installed on your system to run, npm commands
+## Just installing this project on local system make sure to use command below

+### `npm install`
+This is install all the packages require

 ## Available Scripts

 In the project directory, you can run: